apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 There is now additional, optional support for [Bootstrap](http://getbootstrap.com "Bootstrap") themes.
 The collection of themes that ship with CAS now include a special `twbs` theme that is based on Bootstrap support.

+### Docker Integration Tests

+Several Docker images that are used for integration tests are now updated to use more recent versions.
+Those are:

+- MongoDb
+- Apache Cassandra
+- AWS Localstack
+- DynamoDb
+- InfluxDb
+- MariaDb
+- MySQL
+- MS SQL Server
+- Redis
+- Apache CouchDb

 ### Reusing Chained Attributes